tkterris/tkterris.github.io/_posts/2025-03-13-evolving-busy-beavers.md

 __Program logic:__ First, the number of candidate bits is inferred by subtracting from *n* the length of the program definition (a hard-coded constant) and the lengths of the prefix-free encodings of the inputs *n* and *p*.
 It reads in the candidate bits as a binary number (with `read_bit()` in the pseudocode), and stores that number as *candidate*.
 The special case where *candidate = 0* is checked, and immediately halts if so.
 It then iterates through each of the *2<sup>n+1</sup>* strings of length *n+1*, emulating them as *L*-programs in parallel.
 Whenever one of the programs halts with total size *n+1* bits (both *L*-expression and input bits), it is added to a tally *halted*.
 If that tally reaches *candidate* multiplied by *2<sup>p</sup>*, then *doesThisManyHalt* halts.

 Recall that a string is in *L* if it both halts *and* all input bits are read.
 So, the *L*-program emulator in *doesThisManyHalt* must track how many input bits are read by the *L*-programs, so that only those that halt with a total size of *n+1* bits are added to the tally.
-Similarly, if a program tries to read more bits than are provided as input, it blocks and never halts.
+If they read fewer bits of input, then the string is not a valid *L*-program.
+Similarly, if a program tries to read more bits than are provided as input, then the string is not a valid *L*-program (we can say that it blocks and never halts).
 These features of the *L*-program emulator are part of the program definition of *doesThisManyHalt*, adding *O(1)* to the total length of *doesThisManyHalt* and its inputs.

 __Estimating H<sub>n+1</sub>:__ Suppose we know *BB<sub>L</sub>(n)*.
 Because *doesThisManyHalt* plus its inputs are a length *n* *L*-program, we can evaluate whether it halts.
 This can be used in a test to estimate *H<sub>n+1</sub>* given *BB<sub>L</sub>(n)*:
 - Start with *candidate = 0* and *p = 0*.